-What passes for Christian art today is narrowly defined in its expression.
+What often passes for Christian art is narrowly defined in its expression.
 It is art that is mostly representational, overly sentimental and trite.
 It states the obvious and leaves nothing to the imagination.

 It attempts to define in very concrete terms what can only be spiritually discerned.

 The Bible has deliberately left out a physical description of Jesus.
 We do not know if He was tall or short, light or dark skinned, blue, green or brown-eyed.
 Did He have straight or crooked teeth...?

 If it were vitally important to our faith, would the Holy Spirit not have included a description of Jesus in the written record?

 Physical descriptions of Jesus occur in Isaiah and Revelation.
 What is detailed in Isaiah is simply too ghastly to describe literally and fit the sentimental model.
 It is a graphic description of His appearance on the cross.
 As for the description in Revelation, every symbolic detail has often been depicted so literally, as to be horrific!
 You’ve surely seen the images of Jesus with fiery eyes, the sword coming out of his mouth?

 The contemporary Christian art market is also saturated with all sorts of depictions of angels, from chubby babies with wings, to saccharine, winged women.
 How many of us have actually seen angels to be qualified to depict them in our work?

 I am not opposed to attempting to depict angels at all.
 After all, we have been blessed with ample God-given imaginations.
 I am however, passionately opposed to the trite, uniformity of much that passes for Christian art today.